StevenLiuWen/ano_pred_cvpr2018/README.md

 ```shell
 tensorboard    --logdir=./summary    --port=10086
 ```
 Open the browser and type **https://ip:10086**.
-Following is the screen shot of avenue on tensorboard.
+Following is the screenshot of Avenue on Tensorboard.
 ![scalars_tensorboard](assets/scalars.JPG)

 ![images_tensorboard](assets/images.JPG)
-Since the models are trained in BGR image color channels, the visualized images in tensorboard look different from RGB channels.
+Since the models are trained in BGR image color channels, the visualized images in Tensorboard look different from RGB channels.
 In the demo, we change the output images from BGR to RGB.

 ## Notes